mggardne/MRI_Phantom/README.md

 2. phantoms_plt1
 3. phantoms_T2star1

+Plot, data, and results spreadsheets similar to the small vials phantom are generated.

 If a DICOMDIR file exists, dicom_lst.m, will read the DICOMDIR file and use the series information.

 See the comments in the individual files for more information.